 The database of the Brazilian Atlas of Solar Energy can not be reproduced or copied, in whole or in part, for commercial purposes without the express permission of INPE.

-There are no restrictions on its use as input for various analyzes, but it is necessary to refer to the source as "Brazilian Atlas of Solar Energy (2017) - LABREN / CCST / INPE (National Institute for Space Research).
+There are no restrictions on its use as input for various analyzes, but it is necessary to quote the source:

 In the case of software/applications that make use of the database, we ask that the credits appear in the presentation page and any by-products generated with the data (tables, graphs, etc.) also indicate the use of the database.

 The database is available in different ranges: for the ENTIRE BRAZIL, for EACH STATE separately, for the MUNICIPAL HEADQUARTERS and as a CONSULTATION TO SPECIFIC LOCATIONS.

 The database is composed of 72272 records containing the annual and monthly averages of the daily total of the Global Horizontal, Diffuse, Direct Normal, Tilted Plane and PAR irradiation in Wh/m 2.day.

 Spatial resolution of 0.1° x 0.1° (approximately 10 km x 10 km).

 Longitude and latitude define the centroid of the entities, or cells, of 0.1° x 0.1°.

 Access to the database through download is available in 3 formats: